• Skip to primary navigation

 • Meanwhile, chop the onion and garlic.
 Cook the onion and garlic in 1 tablespoon oil in an 8 quart pot over medium heat, stirring often until onion is almost tender.

-• Add chicken broth to deglaze the pan then add the green chiles, cumin, oregano, and salt.
+• Add chicken broth to deglaze the pan then add the beans, green chiles, cumin, oregano, and salt.

 • When the chicken is done, place the breasts on a cutting board and shred by pulling it apart with two forks.
 You may have to cut some of the pieces into bite size pieces.
 Add the chicken to the soup mixture.
 Cover and bring to a boil over medium-high heat.
 Reduce heat to a simmer and simmer 15 minutes.